planttheidea/moize/README.md

 ```

 All parameter types are supported, including circular objects, functions, etc. There are also a number of [shortcut methods](#usage-with-shortcut-methods) to memoize for unique use-cases.

+#### Types

+Since version `6.0.0`, the library is now written in TypeScript, and has such has full typing.
+Types are available under the `Moize` namespace.

 ## Configuration options